-Departmental personnel compare the online charges with the CTA Log Sheet entries noted at the time of purchase.
+Departmental personnel compare the online charges with the CTA Log Sheet entries and receipts noted at the time of purchase.

 If departmental personnel find discrepancies, they contact the financial organization directly to correct billings.
 The financial organization provides a toll-free telephone number.

 Using the online web application, departmental personnel code each transaction with University account numbers.
-Budget, project, and object (04 for travel) are entered, as well as appropriate subobject codes to indicate in-state (AH), out-of-state (BH), and foreign travel (FH).
+Budget, project, and object (04 for travel) are entered.

 After coding each transaction, the user marks the review box.

 Travel Services pays all reviewed CTA transactions, enters the expenditures into the University's financial system and initiates payment to the bank.